yatil/vegan/index.md

 While those are often really good<sup id="fnr1">[1]</sup>, salads are seldom keeping you from getting hungry for a longer time as they don’t have any proteins.
 A bit of well prepared (smoked) tofu can really improve this.

+## About substitution products.

+There’s a lot of meat substitution products, like [mock duck] and others.
+Don’t use it.
+Better provide fresh vegetables and tasty bacon creations.

+But it’s okay to use soy milk, almond milk or oat milk if you got something milk based on your menu<sup id="fnr2">[2]</sup>.
+There are even so-called “cuisines” on the market, which replace cream.

 ## How to integrate vegans when it’s time for lunch.

 Try to make your vegetarian options vegan by default.
 For example: if you serve a salad, don’t use cheese as a topping in your buffet.
 Serve it extra, so vegetarians and [omnivores] can add them to your liking.
 The same goes for the salad sauce: Chose one without cream.